I Like It Like That (The Miracles song)

 "I Like It Like That" was a 1964 hit song by Motown group The Miracles on its Tamla label subsidiary.
-This is not the Chris Kenner hit song of the same name but, rather, a Miracles original, written by Miracles members Smokey Robinson and Marv Tarplin, and is included on the group's first greatest hits album, Greatest Hits from the Beginning.
-It was also the title song from their long-since deleted 1964 album of the same name.
+This is not the Chris Kenner hit song of the same name but a Miracles original, written by Miracles members Smokey Robinson and Marv Tarplin, and is included on the group's first greatest hits album, Greatest Hits from the Beginning.
+It was also the title song from their deleted 1964 album of the same name.